sitrox/schemacop/README_V3.md

   Validates for a valid email address.
 There is no casting involved since email addresses do not have their own ruby type.

+* `mailbox`
+  Validates for a valid mailbox, which is defined as a valid email enclosed in brackets (`< >`), with an optional name before the email address.
+There is no casting involved.

 * `boolean`
   The string must be either `true`, `false`, `0` or `1`.
 This value will be casted to Ruby's `TrueClass` or `FalseClass`.
 Please note that the strings